dally-ogami/tcgcli/README.md

 Thanks to **@hugoburguete's** for their awesome [pokemon-tcg-pocket-card-database](https://github.com/hugoburguete/pokemon-tcg-pocket-card-database)

 ## License
 This project is licensed under the MIT License.
+You can do what you want with this script, the author provides no guarantees with it.